satishpatil2k13/Horton_Works-Hadoop-Tutorials/Sandbox/T11_Installing_the_Hortonworks_ODBC_driver_on_Mac_OSX.md

 ##Tutorial 11: Installing and Configuring the Hortonworks ODBC driver on Mac OS X

 **This tutorial is from the [Hortonworks Sandbox 2.0](http://hortonworks.com/products/sandbox) - a single-node Hadoop cluster running in a virtual machine.
-Download to run this and other tutorials in the series.**
+[Download](http://hortonworks.com/products/sandbox) the Hortonworks Sandbox to run this and other tutorials in the series.**

 ### Summary